wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

    ![2fa-enable-300x123](https://user-images.githubusercontent.com/300046/103462493-c5d01380-4ce2-11eb-9f67-da26c03dbb6c.jpg)

-   If an "Enabled" button appears if you're already enabled.
+   Alternately, an "Enabled" button appears if you're already enabled.
 In that case, click "Edit" to "Authenticator App" under "Two-factor methods".

    PROTIP: 2FA requires you to obtain a TOTP (Time-based One-time Password) number <strong>in addition</strong> to your password.